- A narrow shelflike bed, typically one of two or more arranged one on top of the other.More example sentences

 - Inside it's designed as the cabin of a ship: the bunks used to be hammocks and, even when they changed to something more solid, they were famous for having three tiers.

 - Few pirates were in there, snoozing deeply in their bunks or hammocks.

 verb[no object] chiefly North American Back to top

-- Sleep in a bunk or improvised bed, typically in shared quarters: they bunk together in the dormitoryMore example sentences
+- Sleep in a narrow berth or improvised bed, typically in shared quarters as a temporary arrangement: they bunk together in the dormitoryMore example sentences

 - The Queenslanders were sleeping in cars or bunking in caravan parks.

 - ‘Sure,’ I said, ‘I probably should know what you do if we're going to be bunking together.’